 6. Can you swim in the waterfalls at Starved Rock?

-Swimming and wading in the waterfalls at Starved Rock is not allowed for the safety of visitors.
+Swimming and wading in the waterfalls at Starved Rock are not allowed for the safety of visitors.
 Most of the waterfalls in the park contain farm runoff which can be dangerous.
 The only waterfall in the park that is spring-fed is at Saint Louis Canyon.

 8. How many waterfalls are in Starved Rock?